China–United States relations: Biden administration (2021–2025)

 Following his election, relations with the new Biden administration in 2021 included heightened tensions over trade, technology, and human rights, particularly regarding Hong Kong, and the treatment of minorities in China.
 In addition international tensions regarding control of the South China Sea remained high.
 The Biden administration largely continued the China policies of his predecessor Donald Trump, and endorsed Mike Pompeo's report about China committing genocide against Uyghurs.
 However, the Biden and Xi administrations agreed to collaborate on long-term projects regarding climate change, nuclear proliferation, and the global COVID-19 pandemic.

 President Biden, in his first foreign policy address, labeled China as "the most serious competitor" to the US.
 During his first visit to the Pentagon on 9 February 2021, Biden urged the United States Department of Defense to review its national security policy concerning China.

-In 2021, the Biden administration tightened technology restrictions on China, including designating major firms as security threats, adding supercomputing entities to the U.S. Entity List, expanding limits on American investment in Chinese companies tied to the military, and finalizing rules allowing the delisting of non-compliant Chinese firms from U.S. stock exchanges.
+In 2021, the Biden administration tightened technology restrictions on China, including designating Huawei, ZTE, Hytera, Hikvision, and Dahua Technology as security threats, adding supercomputing entities to the US Entity List, expanding limits on American investment in Chinese companies tied to the military, and finalizing rules allowing the delisting of non-compliant Chinese firms from US stock exchanges.

+I said that the United States' relationship with China will be competitive where it should be, collaborative where it can be, adversarial where it must be.